Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Impact of a hypothetical intervention modifying the exposure distribution

 We can define the average causal effect of the hypothetical intervention on the exposure in the future as the following quantity:

-where $U_1^F\subseteq U^F$ is a sub-sample of units and $N_1^{F}=|U_1^F|$ is the number of units in $U_1^F$, while $p^{\star}_{it}(\vs)$ is the hypothetical distribution.
-The $AEE_F$ compares the two counterfactual scenarios where the lagged exposure vector $\overline{\vS}_{it}^{B,K}$ is what would be observed under its natural evolution $p_{it}(\vs)$ or is drawn from the hypothetical distribution $p^{\star}_{it}(\vs)$ on all units $it\in U_1^F$.
+where $\mathcal{I}^F\subseteq\mathcal{I}$, $f(\vs\mid \mathbf{X}_{i0})$ is the realized conditional exposure distribution on $U_1^F$, while $p^{\star}_{it}(\vs)$ is the hypothetical distribution.
+Thus, our future sample of interest is given by $U_1^{F}=\{it: i\in \mathcal{I}_F, t\in \mathcal{T}^F\}$.
+The $AEE_F$ compares the two counterfactual scenarios where the lagged exposure vector is what would be observed under its natural evolution $f_{it}(\vs\mid \mathbf{X}_{i0})$ or is drawn from the hypothetical distribution $p^{\star}_{it}(\vs)$ on all units $it\in U_1^F$.
 Thus, the $AEE_F$ represents the effect of implementing the hypothetical intervention as opposed to letting the population be subject to the natural course of the exposure, without such intervention.
 For instance, we may wish to assess the gain (in terms of prevented deaths) of implementing restrictions able to alter the course of the epidemic by reducing the $R_e$ to values below 1 or strictly equal to 1 for all the days in $U_1^F$ where $R_e$ would have been above 1.